bee-browser/bee/bins/lalrgen/README.md

     data: SEMICOLON
 ```

-A [`Term::Disallow`] term is treated as an empty term in the closure computation.
-It affects the
+A [`grammar::Term::Disallow`] term is treated as an empty term in the closure computation.
+It
-LR(0) automaton and the LALR parsing table generation processes.
+affects the LR(0) automaton and the LALR parsing table generation processes.

 In the LR(0) automaton generation process, a state having *restricted* LR items will generate a
 special transition caused by a disallowed token.
 This transition creates a new state which has no